National Treasure: Book of Secrets: Plot

-Five days after the end of the Civil War, John Wilkes Booth and Michael O'Laughlen, both members of the KGC, approach Thomas Gates to decode a message copied into Booth's diary.
+Five days after the end of the American Civil War, John Wilkes Booth and Michael O'Laughlen, both members of the KGC, approach Thomas Gates to decode a message copied into Booth's diary.
 Thomas recognizes the message as a Playfair cipher, and translates it while Booth departs for Ford's Theatre to assassinate President Abraham Lincoln.
-Thomas solves the puzzle, realizes Booth and O'Laughlen are trying to help the Confederacy, and rips the cipher's pages from the diary to burn them.
+Thomas solves the puzzle, but realizes Booth and O'Laughlen are trying to help the Confederacy, and rips the cipher's pages from the diary to burn them.
 O'Laughlen shoots Thomas and flees with the one surviving page fragment, and a dying Thomas tells his son Charles the keyword for the cipher.

-More than 140 years later, famed treasure-hunter Ben Gates tells Thomas' story at a Civilian Heroes conference.
+In the present day, famed treasure hunter Ben Gates tells Thomas' story at a Civilian Heroes conference.
 Black market dealer Mitch Wilkinson produces the page fragment, with Thomas Gates' name next to those of Mary Surratt and Dr. Samuel Mudd.
 The public believes Thomas helped kill Lincoln, and Ben and his father Patrick set out to disprove it.
 Using spectral imaging, Ben discovers traces of the cipher on the diary page, that, when solved using the keyword, points to the smaller Statue of Liberty in Paris.
 Traveling there, Ben and his friend Riley Poole discover an engraving referencing the Resolute desks.
 They head to London, reluctantly recruiting Ben's estranged girlfriend, Dr. Abigail Chase, along the way.
-Ben and Abigail sneak a peek at the Buckingham Palace desk, and obtain a Pre-Columbian carved plank from a secret drawer.
-Mitch, who had secretly cloned Patrick's cell phone in order to track Ben's whereabouts, pursues the trio, and eventually obtains the wooden plank, but not before Ben manages to photograph it.
+Ben and Abigail sneak inside, peek at the Buckingham Palace desk, and obtain a Pre-Columbian carved plank from a secret drawer.
+Mitch, who had secretly cloned Patrick's cell phone to track Ben's whereabouts, pursues the trio and eventually obtains the wooden plank, but not before Ben manages to photograph it.

 Back in America, Patrick reluctantly asks his ex-wife, archaeo-lexicologist Dr. Emily Appleton, for help.
-She claims the carvings reference the "center of the earth", but points out that some of the glyphs are partial.
-Ben and Abigail convince Abigail's new boyfriend Connor, a White House Curator, to let them see the Resolute Desk in the Oval Office.
-Ben discovers that the second plank has been replaced by a stamp of an altered Presidential seal, which Riley identifies as the symbol for a secret shared diary, written by Presidents and containing controversial topics such as Watergate, Area 51, and the JFK assassination.
-Ben's FBI friend Agent Peter Sadusky confirms the book's existence, but warns that no one can read its contents without express permission from the sitting President.
+She claims the carvings reference the "center of the Earth", but points out that some glyphs are partial.
+Ben and Abigail convince Abigail's new boyfriend, Connor, a White House Curator, to let them see the Resolute desk in the Oval Office.
+Ben discovers that the second plank has been replaced by a stamp of an altered Presidential seal, which Riley identifies as the symbol for a secret shared diary written by US Presidents containing national secrets.
+Ben's FBI friend, Agent Peter Sadusky, confirms the book's existence but warns that no one can read its contents without consent from the sitting President.